mantidproject/mantid/docs/source/interfaces/ILL/SimpleScanViewer.rst

 * reducing a file through the Advanced button, which opens the dialog for :ref:`SANSILLParameterScan <algm-SANSILLParameterScan>` and allows for changing the default parameters.

-After the algorithm has run, the output is displayed in a slice viewer like interface.
+After the algorithm has run, the output is displayed in a slice viewer-like interface.
 On the right is a table that shows the coordinates of all the created ROIs and allows their editing.

 Some keyboard inputs allow exporting data to workspaces for further analysis (see below).